TheTechromancer/password-stretcher/README.md

 A wordlist mangler which tries to avoid generating "improbable" passwords by preserving the natural entropy of its input.

 Still a work in progress.
-In its current state, it only displays informative information about an analyzed list.
+In its current state, it only displays informative stats about an analyzed list.

 <br>